 When we imagine what world war three would be like at the same time millions of other people are doing the same thing, we, collectively, are creating what we fear in a very powerful way.

-If hoʻoponpono is practiced at the same level of commitment as that of Dr. Ihaleakala Hew Len, it becomes the Hawaiian method of clearing lifetimes of karma.
+If hoʻoponpono is practiced diligently, it becomes the Hawaiian method of clearing lifetimes of karma.
 If we practice hoʻoponopono at times when our thoughts, words, and actions have not yet fully manifested, we cut both the karma from those thoughts, words, or actions and the creation process of bringing potentially negative circumstances into our lives.

 In the noahuna level of hoʻoponopono, we’re giving up our ground – comfort in what we’re familiar with – and trading it in for groundlessness.